Call for Entries: K-12 Art Exhibition

 Sasha Furlan, a Croatian immigrant, explores Persian miniature art, embodying the spirit of Shahnameh in her paintings as well as reflecting on the evolving role of painting in contemporary life.

-Santa Monica-based Brazilian artist Melissa Meier is known for her 3D installations using found objects, and has created a pair of beautiful but strong rose bud shoes for the installation.
+Melissa Meier, Santa Monica based Brazilian artist is known for her 3D installations using found objects, and has created a pair of beautiful but strong rose bud shoes for the installation.

 Yasaman Mostajeran, a Newport Beach psychotherapist, elegantly revitalizes the Shahnameh’s verses through therapeutic art, especially through calligraphic forms.